pilaf/webliero-faq/README.md

 ### What are chat commands?

-In WebLiero some advanced actions don't have an UI, but can be accessed as chat commands instead.
+Some advanced actions or settings can be accessed as chat commands only.
 Chat commands follow the format `/command parameters` (but not all commands take parameters).
 The commands are:

 Command | Parameters | What it does
 --------|------------|-------------